How to Check a Used Car For an Odometer Rollback?

 A form of vehicle tampering, odometer rollback involves adjusting the mileage readout to lower the car's apparent mileage.
 The odometer measures how many miles your vehicle travels, usually by counting the wheel rotations and comparing that number against the tire's circumference.
 This calculation results in the number of miles the car has traveled, which appears on the display.

-For older models of cars, analog odometers are the standard equipment to display mileage.
-To roll back an analog, the scammer would need a certain amount of mechanical knowledge.
+For older models of cars, mechanical odometers are the standard equipment to display mileage.
+To roll back the mechanical odometer, the scammer would need a certain amount of mechanical knowledge.
 In fact, these can be more difficult to change than their digital counterparts.
-Rolling back an analog odometer involves several steps, including:
+Changing mileage of the mechanical odometer involves several steps, including:

-While an analog rollback requires mechanical knowledge, a digital rollback requires a prowess for programming.
+While the mechanic rollback requires mechanical knowledge, a digital odometer rollback requires a skill for programming.
 While a replacement of the memory chip can reduce the mileage to zero, this is incredibly suspicious.
 Instead, most scammers choose a specific mileage and hack the odometer to display that number.
-While no disassembly is required, there are several steps these scammers follow to change the mileage.
+While no disassembly is required, there are several steps these scammers follow to change the mileage on a car:

 Odometer Replacement

 A rather uninspired method of rollback, some scammers choose to simply replace the odometer completely.
-By finding the same make and model of vehicle, often from a junkyard, these criminals will find a device with lower mileage and put it into the car they intend to sell.
-While a seemingly easy way to accomplish this scam, finding the same car with lower mileage can be difficult or even impossible.
+By finding the same make and model of vehicle, often from a junkyard, these criminals will find an odometer that has rolled over to a lower mileage and install it in the car they intend to sell.
+While a seemingly easy way to accomplish this odometer fraud, finding the same car with lower mileage can be difficult or even impossible.

 You're looking at your new used car, and you feel a twinge of suspicion.
 Maybe the price was too reasonable, the salesperson too friendly, or maybe you just have a hunch.
-So how can you find out if you've been the victim of an odometer rollback?
+So how to know if the odometer is tampered?

 Again, it boils down to what kind of odometer your car has.
-For analog, you want to look for physical signs of tampering.
+For the mechanical, you want to look for physical signs of tampering.
 These can include:

 An excellent way to test the car is to take it for a drive and observe how the odometer functions.
 If you notice the dial moving slowly or different dials flipping when they shouldn't, it may be time to contact that used-car dealer.